shawn-nyk/tp/docs/DeveloperGuide.md

   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br/>
   Use case resumes from step 1.

+ 2a.
+InternHunter does not find any companies that matches query. <br/>
+  2a1.
+InternHunter informs user that no companies are found. <br/>
+  Use case ends.

 **Use case: UC06 - List all companies**